axeluhl/steg/README.md

 fit into the cover file(s), and 2 if this usage hint was requested.

 Request this usage hint by invoking with ``-h`` or without any arguments.

+## Editing the man page

+The tool comes with a man page.
+Writing man pages with groff is nothing I felt worth learning for this little tool, so I preferred to use ``pandoc`` for this task.
+Find the man page source in ``steg.1.md``.
+The man page ``steg.1.gz`` can be built from the MarkDown document using the little ``makeman.sh`` script.
+Note a funny glitch in the toolchain: if your text happens to produce a groff document (``steg.1``) that accidentally contains a payload text snippet starting with a "." at the beginning of a line, groff will interpret this as a command.
+It took me a while to figure out why ".wav" wouldn't show properly...